monadius/hol_server/README.md

 ### Server messages

-- `ready`: the server waits for a command.
-All commands (except `$interrupt`) must be sent to the server after receiving the `ready` message from the server.
+- `ready:`: the server waits for a command.
+All commands (except `$interrupt`) must be sent to the server after receiving the `ready:` message from the server.

 - `info:{escaped text}`: information about the server such as the pid of the server process.
 Currently the following message is sent by `server2`: `info:interrupt:true;pid:{server process PID}`.
 The message from `server` does not include the `interrupt:true` part.